Kontur-Mobile/VisualFSM/README.md

 ### Tools of VisualFSM

-- `VisualFSM.generateDigraph(...): String` - generates a FSM DOT graph for Graphviz, use the useTransitionName argument to set the Transition or Action class name as the edge name, or the @Edge("") annotation to set the name
+- `VisualFSM.generateDigraph(...): String` - generates a FSM DOT graph for Graphviz, use the useTransitionName argument to set the Transition or Action class name as the edge name, or the @Edge("") annotation on the Transition class to set a custom edge name

 - `VisualFSM.getUnreachableStates(...): List<KClass<out STATE>>` - get all unreachable states from initial state